vcalv/qlipmon/README.md

 Configuration for the server can be done either via the command line (`qlipmon --help`) or via ini file stored in `$HOME/.config/qlipmon/server.ini`

-The rofi plugin can only be configured via ini file stored in `$HOME/.config/qlipmon/rofi.ini`
+The rofi plugin can be configured via ini file stored in `$HOME/.config/qlipmon/rofi.ini` or command line arguments.

 The rofi plugin can be selected by running `rofi -modi qlipmon -show qlipmon`.